mangalaman93/tail/README.md

 # tail
-The package is implemented using `tail` function.
-It simply reads the stdout of `tail` using `bufio.Scanner`.
+The package is implemented using `tail` function provided by Linux.
+It simply reads the stdout of `tail` using `bufio.Scanner` and pass it to the application through a go channel.

-> The stdout pipe of the process has finite buffer.
-[Need more details here]